Prof Emily Michelson

 Research areas

 I am a cultural and religious historian of early modern Italy.
-Most of my research coalesces around two fundamental questions:
+Most of my research addresses two fundamental questions:

-1. How did early modern people balance their private beliefs with public actions?
+1. How did early modern people balance their public acts of religion with their private beliefs and other priorities?

 2. How did close contact affect the way different religious groups interacted and imagined each other?

-I am co-editor (with Prof. Harald Braun, Liverpool) of the Routledge interdisciplinary book series Renaissance and Early Modern Worlds of Knowledge.
+I am also a proud co-editor (with Prof. Harald Braun, Liverpool) of the Routledge interdisciplinary book series Renaissance and Early Modern Worlds of Knowledge.

 Selected publications